gawatu/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 # ReFS integrity streams
 >Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10

 Integrity streams is an optional feature in ReFS that validates and maintains data integrity using checksums.
 While ReFS always uses checksums for metadata, ReFS doesn't, by default, generate or validate checksums for file data.
-Integrity streams is an optional feature that allows users to utilize checksums for file data.
+Integrity streams is an optional feature that allows users to utilize checksums checksums for file data.
 When integrity streams are enabled, ReFS can clearly determine if data is valid or corrupt.
 Additionally, ReFS and Storage Spaces can jointly correct corrupt metadata and data automatically.

 ## How it works